helloanoop/java-node-binding/readme.md

 # java-node-binding
 An example demonstrating communication between node and java program!

 Yep!
-You hear it !!
+You heard it !!
 Your JS files can call Java methods !!

 ### Dependencies